airbytehq/airbyte/docs/connector-development/README.md

 When you submit a PR to Airbyte with your connector, the reviewer will use the commands you provide to integrate your connector into Airbyte's build system as follows:

 1. `:airbyte-integrations:connectors:source-<name>:build` should run unit tests and build the integration's Docker image
 2. `:airbyte-integrations:connectors:source-<name>:integrationTest` should run integration tests including Airbyte's Standard test suite.
+DO NOT COMMIT

 ### 4. Publish the connector